Harryyadav/slate/source/includes/connections.md

 alias               | Yes      | The name of the new connection. frequency           | No       | The frequency in which this connection will sync.
 The available options are: "hourly", "daily", "weekly", "monthly" and "manually".
 If unspecified, the frequency will default to "manually". params              | Yes      | A dictionary containing connections options.
-Please refer to the table below
+Please refer to the table below inaccessible        | No       | Is the connection inaccessible from the SDE server.
+Defaults to false.

 ### Params fields